texfaq/texfaq.github.io/FAQ-crop.md

-If you're printing something that's eventually to be reproduced in significant quantities, and bound, it's conventional to print on paper larger than your target product, and to place ''crop marks'' outside the printed area.
+If you're printing something that's eventually to be reproduced in significant quantities, and bound, it's conventional to print on paper larger than your target product, and to place "crop marks" outside the printed area.
 These crop marks are available to the production house, for lining up reproduction and trimming machines.